Singer Sarah Brightman plans 2015 flight to space station

-CAPE CANAVERAL Fla British singer Sarah Brightman is scheduled to begin training this year for a 2015 flight to the International Space Station where she hopes to become the first professional musician to sing from space, the company arranging the trip said on Tuesday.
+CAPE CANAVERAL, Fla.
+June 10 British singer Sarah Brightman is scheduled to begin training this year for a 2015 flight to the International Space Station where she hopes to become the first professional musician to sing from space, the company arranging the trip said on Tuesday.

 Brightman, a famed soprano who starred in Andrew Lloyd Webber's "Phantom of the Opera," will pay about $52 million for a 10-day stay aboard the orbital outpost, Tom Shelley, president of privately owned Space Adventures, said.